 Patch Motion

-is a very fast, auto-tuning patch-based local motion correction method built on top of cryoSPARC's original Local Motion Correction
+is a very fast, auto-tuning patch-based local motion correction method built on top of CryoSPARC's original Local Motion Correction

 method (a variant of alignparts).
 Patch Motion